mybest

 Ease of Use

 The main draw of going cordless is to make your vacuum easier to use, so you might as well maximize this benefit.
 Thus, we tested how user-friendly each product was.
-We created a cleaning course in a space with two sofas and a table and had five testers try using each product on the regular mode.
-We tested how easy it was to use when moving in a straight line, turning, cleaning around the legs of the table and sofas, and cleaning under the sofa, covering all the key factors.
+We created an area to be cleaned that had two sofas and a table in it.
+We then had five testers try using each product on regular mode.
+We tested how easy it was to use each vacuum when moving in a straight line, turning, cleaning around the legs of the table and sofas, and cleaning under the sofa, covering all the key factors.

 • Does it move smoothly in a straight line?